Challenges of New Motherhood and Postpartum Depression

 • Possible thoughts of harming the baby or yourself

-Women who have a history of depression prior to pregnancy are at a higher risk of postpartum depression than mothers who have never experienced a depressive episode.
-Having a family history of depression or mental illnesses also puts one at an increased risk of PPD.
-Other risk factors for PPD include all of the following:
+Women who have a family history of depression before pregnancy are at a higher risk of developing postpartum depression than mothers who have never experienced a depressive episode.
+Having a family history of depression or mental illnesses can also put you at an increased risk of depression, as can experiencing stressful life events during or after pregnancy.

 • Having PPD after a previous pregnancy